rosofo/lambda/README.md

 Uses the parsimmon parser combinator library.

+**I have not verified its correctness beyond a few unit tests, use at your own risk**

 # Story
 The [lambda calculus](https://www.inf.fu-berlin.de/lehre/WS03/alpi/lambda.pdf)
 is a foundational programming language.
 Its only values are functions